artem-nemudryi/artem-nemudryi.github.io/index.md

 {% capture text %}

-We are a dynamic duo of molecular biologists, leveraging our combined expertise to study RNA repair and develop new biotechnologies.<br><br>
+We are molecular biologists studying RNA repair and developing new biotechnologies.<br><br>
 Our team is growing and is excited to welcome new members!